lmas/akvarium/README.md

 ok  	github.com/lmas/akvarium/boids	6.167s
 ```

+It's not that great, so I'm open to suggestions.

 ## Issues

 - FPS seems to drop when the main window loses focus.
 - Can't easily show video clips on Github, so without ext. hosting we're limited to giant GIFs.

 ## Roadmap